YOGA & BODY WORK

 Tasmania - www.shyam.net.au

-LATEST LINK - SUPPORT OUR FELLOW YOGI MUSICIAN AND SUPPORT PARKINSONS NSW who get 50% of the proceeds of his latest albumn released 31 Jan.
-Email him on mdcobcroft@gmail.com or go to bandcamp.
+LATEST LINK - SUPPORT OUR FELLOW YOGI MUSICIAN AND SUPPORT PARKINSONS NSW who get 50% of the proceeds of his latest album released 31 Jan.
+Email him on [email protected] or go to bandcamp.
+We have so much local talent.
+He has more albums coming out soon.

 Great podcasts: Dharma Seed, Tara Brach, Petrea King, Jack Kornfield, Yoga Talks,